Ctrl-Alt-1337/CTF/README.md

 ## UltimateMinesweeper

 - Statically analyzing the file through pestudio, written in .NET, 32 bit
 - Opening the file through ilspy, looking at two functions; ```InitializeComponent()``` and ```MineFieldControl_MouseCLick()```.
-Tells me flags are inserted into an array possibly.
+Tells me flags, bombs etc are inserted into an array possibly.
-- Trying to debug with olly, some anti-debugger is present, Cheat-Engine works, however.
+- Trying to debug with olly, it's likely some anti-debugger is present, atleast it crashed.
+Cheat-Engine works, however.
-- I see mines remaining changes value when I flag the minefield (right-click), this way I can find the address for 'Mines Remaining'.
+- I see 'Mines remaining' counter changes value when I flag the minefield (right-click), this way I can find the address for 'Mines Remaining'.
 By the principle of spatial locality wrt. data structures, the rest of the code may be relatively near.
-By using Cheat Engines "Dissect Structure" we can see datastructures relatively near the 'Mines Remaining' address:
+By using Cheat Engines "Dissect Structure" we can see the relevant datastructures are relatively near the 'Mines Remaining' address:
 ![alt text](https://github.com/Ctrl-Alt-1337/CTF/blob/master/UltimateMinesweeper1.png)
 - We are now scrolling down and finding some interesting offsets; "mineField" and some other interesting offsets.
 ![alt text](https://github.com/Ctrl-Alt-1337/CTF/blob/master/UltimateMinesweeper2.png)
-- Looking more into "mineField" it's possible to find an array 999 large, as big as the amount of fields.
+- Looking more into "mineField" it's possible to find an array 900 large, as big as the amount of fields.
+We identified the relevant structures.
 ![alt text](https://github.com/Ctrl-Alt-1337/CTF/blob/master/UltimateMinesweeper3.png)
 - It should now be possible to iterate through the array and find 3 elements not set to 1.
 - We find the pointer chain so we have the correct addresses everytime we start a new game.